Elmoderador/Elmoderador/README.md

 # 👋 Welcome

-I'm passionate about creating useful software, exploring artificial intelligence, and continuously improving my skills through real-world projects.
+I'm passionate about software development, artificial intelligence, cybersecurity, and building open-source projects.

-This GitHub is my portfolio, where I share experiments, open-source software, and everything I'm building.
+This profile is my personal portfolio where I publish projects, experiments, and ideas while continuously learning new technologies.

 ---